 Matthew Burke was a former sales executive for GlaxoSmithKline whom Phillips & Cohen represented along with another Glaxo whistleblower in a qui tam case alleging off-label marketing.
 Their whistleblower case was responsible for most of Glaxo’s $3 billion settlement in 2012.
 The Glaxo settlement is the largest False Claims Act settlement ever and the nation’s largest healthcare fraud settlement.
 Read his story from Lawdragon.

 John Kopchinski was a former pharmaceutical sales representative who brought a qui tam case against Pfizer Inc., alleging the pharmaceutical company was engaged in off-label marketing of Bextra, a pain-killer, in dangerous doses and for unsafe uses.
 As a result of his case, Pfizer paid $1.8 billion in civil and criminal penalties as part of a $2.3 billion Medicare fraud settlement with the government.
-Read his story from BBC Radio.
+Read his story by Reuters.

 Julie Darity was a former contracts administrator for C.R.
 Bard, a multinational medical device company, who pursued a qui tam lawsuit after her complaints made internally about alleged kickbacks to doctors were ignored.
 Bard paid the federal government $48.2 million, and Darity received a reward of 21 percent of the recovery.
 Watch her story on PBS NewsHour and read what The Macon Telegraph.

 Robert E. McCaslin Jr. was a hospital employee who exposed a hospital’s practice of billing Medicare and Medicaid for the treatment of patients who weren’t covered by the federal health programs.
 McCaslin received a whistleblower reward of $3 million based on the $15 million settlement Harris County Hospital paid to the government to settle his qui tam case.
 Read his story from the CBS Evening News.